Note: the following contains simplifications of the truth, and some of the statements are not technically correct or not as general as they could be.

 So that's the duality of motives.
 We can either define something "close to the motive" which will be abstract, or we can define something "close to the ground" that might not contain enough information to prove the fact that we want.
 Research tends to reflect this: either we start with an abstract definition and work really hard to understand anything at all about it, or we start with a concrete definition and try to prove that the information it contains is already enough for our purposes.

 There are many research topics in algebraic geometry that are some variant of this philosophy: we define some notion which should be related to motives.
 Usually it's a numerical invariant that should be deducible from knowledge of the motive, or it's a linear category that should recieve a functor from the category of motives.
-This includes, but is not limited to *deep breath* motivic homotopy theory, motivic cohomology, -theory, Chow motives, Chow rings, Algebraic cycles, Hodge structures, mixed Hodge modules, log canonical thresholds, Bernstien-Sato polynomials, Gromov-Witten invariants, Hodge atoms, -crystals, constructible sheaves, -gauges, prismatic -gauges, prismatic -crystals, -pure thresholds, quasi--pure thresholds, Dieudonné modules, -divisible groups, Tate modules, Newton polygons, Ekedahl-Oort types, Galois representations, modules with integrable connection, etc. With this broad interpretation, one can say that perhaps a majority of algebraic geometers are studying motives!
+This includes, but is not limited to *deep breath* motivic homotopy theory, motivic cohomology, -theory, Chow motives, Chow rings, Algebraic cycles, Hodge structures, mixed Hodge modules, log canonical thresholds, Bernstien-Sato polynomials, domino numbers, Gromov-Witten invariants, Hodge atoms, -crystals, constructible sheaves, -gauges, prismatic -gauges, prismatic -crystals, -pure thresholds, quasi--pure thresholds, Dieudonné modules, -divisible groups, Tate modules, Newton polygons, Ekedahl-Oort types, -ranks, -numbers, Galois representations, modules with integrable connection, etc. With this broad interpretation, one can say that perhaps a majority of algebraic geometers are studying motives!

 My interest in motives is in exploring this combinatorics: considering various notions like the ones written above, calculating them (often on a computer), and trying to find patterns and relationships, in the hopes that one day maybe this will shed some light on the deeper story.
 Abstractly, I'm interested in any of the things listed above and probably more, but of course I am a finite human being and have expertise in very few of them.

 There has been some exciting recent progress in this area.
-The paper arXiv:1802.03261, colloquially known as "B-M-S Two", constructs a "motivic filtration" (something that was discovered from a "close to the motive" approach due to Voevodsky et. al.) on a cohomology theory that is "closer to the ground".
+The paper arXiv:1802.03261, colloquially known as "B-M-S Two", constructs a "motivic filtration" (something that was discovered from a "close to the motive" approach due to Voevodsky et. al.) on -adic algebraic -theory using a cohomology theory that is "closer to the ground".
 The cohomology theory in question is a variant of crystalline cohomology, called prismatic cohomology, though the paper predates that term.
 Prismatic cohomology has recieved a lot of fanfare, and the philosophy of motives shows why: it seems to be honestly closer to the motive than things that we've dealt with before, and it's also likely to be sufficiently computable to actually do stuff.

 One major thread of my current research is to actually compute prismatic cohomology and various downstream invariants (though so far, I have only gotten to the char= case which is equivalent to crystalline cohomology) and investigate the combinatorics and patterns arising from these invariants.
 For example